Internet-Draft OAuth Mission Child Delegation August 2026

 17.4.
 Parent Confusion

 An attacker could try to create a child under a parent it does not control by naming a parent identifier.
-The Mission Issuer resolves the parent from parent_token, not from the identifier, and verifies the two match.
+The Mission Issuer resolves the parent from subject_token, not from the identifier, proves possession against the token's own confirmation key, and verifies any parent cross-check names the resolved Mission (Section 6.7).

 Subset evaluation is the security core of this profile.
 Deployments SHOULD keep subset rules deterministic and auditable, and SHOULD record the exact parent entries used to justify each child entry.